questionlp/stats.wwdt.me/README.md

 ## Sponsoring

-If you would like to help sponsor the continued development and maintenance of the Wait Wait Stats project, please consider sponsoring me on [GitHub](https://github.com/sponsors/questionlp) or on [Patreon](https://patreon.com/Linh_Pham).
+If you would like to help sponsor the continued development and maintenance of the Wait Wait Stats project, please consider sponsoring me on [GitHub](https://github.com/sponsors/questionlp).

 ## License and Acknowledgements